juxor/afaq/markdown/secH3.md

 Anarchism**, p.
 108 and p.
 109] In Marx's words, the _"tradition of all the dead generations weighs down like a nightmare on the brain of the living."_
 Yet his own work, and the movements it inspired, now add to this dead-weight.
-In order to ensure, as Marx put it, the social revolution draws is poetry from the future rather than the past, Marxism itself must be transcended.
+In order to ensure, as Marx (echoing Proudhon) put it, the social revolution draws its poetry from the future rather than the past, Marxism itself must be transcended.

 Which, of course, means evaluating both the theory **and** practice of Marxism.
 For anarchists, it seems strange that for a body of work whose